Private Project

 "Contracting polio limited her mobility, and medical interventions worsened her condition.
 Her aesthetic, which blended the Hollywood noir of David Lynch with the punk offensiveness of GG Allin and Lydia Lunch, knew few boundaries."
 THE NEW YORK TIMES

-It's a heartwarming love story, for despite immense hardships, Sandie embodied optimism and kindness, Her crude, yet charming, spirit always attracted friends who loved and surrounded her.
+To some it is shocking, to others It's a heartwarming story of love, for despite immense hardships, Sandie embodied optimism and kindness, Her crude, yet charming, spirit always attracted friends who loved and surrounded her.

 Sandie left an indelible mark on the LA Underground art scene, through performances, films, rock videos, photo shoots, and fashion.
 She starred in Marilyn Manson's Dope Show video and performed on stage at the VMA awards.